 By strategically combining each type of media the PESO model has to offer, you will leverage individual advantages and strengthen your media relations strategy.

-We gathered everything we learned after countless interviews with top PR pros in the game into a Media Relations Guide.
+We gathered everything we've learned after countless interviews with top PR pros in the game into a Media Relations Guide.
 Save it, print it, share it.

 5. Outline your strategy